21st Space Wing: 21st Space Wing (1992–present)

 The 21st Space Wing began to focus more on counter-space capabilities, assuming the space control mission.
 In 2000, it activated the 76th Space Operations Squadron, which operated the Counter Communications System, achieving initial operational capability in September 2004.
 The 76th Space Operations Squadron was redesignated the 76th Space Control Squadron in recognition of its mission in January 2001, and all former space surveillance squadrons were redesignated as space control squadrons on 1 March 2003.
 The 4th Space Control Squadron began transitioning into the space control mission in July 2005, activating its first counter communications system in April 2006.
 In July 2014, 4 SPCS relocated from Holloman AFB to Peterson AFB and consolidated with 76 SPCS into a single squadron, which assumed the name 4th Space Control Squadron.
 The 16th Space Control Squadron was activated as a defensive space control unit in May 2007 at Peterson AFB.

 As the space control mission grew, so did the requirement for space situational awareness.
-To this end, the four detachments of the 21st Operations Group, worked with the 20th Space Control Squadron at Eglin Air Force Base, 20 SPCS' Detachment 1 at Dahlgren, Virginia, and the Globus II at Vardo, Norway.
+To this end, the four detachments of the 21st Operations Group, worked with the 20th Space Control Squadron at Eglin Air Force Base, 20 SPCS' Detachment 1 at Dahlgren, Virginia, and the Globus II at Vardø, Norway.
 In June 2002 the 821st Air Base Group was activated to provide base support at Thule Air Base, Greenland, freeing the 12th Space Warning Squadron to focus entirely on its operational mission.
 On 1 October 2002, the 21st Space Wing was aligned along the standard combat wing structure, redesignated the 21st Support Group as the 21st Mission Support Group and the 721st Support Group as the 721st Mission Support Group.
 On the same day it activated the 21st Maintenance Group and 21st Logistics Readiness Squadron.
 It also regained control of the 21st Medical Group from the Air Force Academy in October 2003, expanding it with the activation of the 21st Dental Squadron in July 2005 and the 21st Medical Squadron in June 2012.
 In February 2004, the 721st Civil Engineer Squadron was inactivated, but later was reactivated in June 2012.